-Net income of \$1.8 million for the three months ended March 31, 2009, compared to a net loss of \$1.8 million in 2008.
-The increase of \$3.6 million from 2008 to 2009 was primarily due to an increase in mine operating earnings, an increase in foreign exchange gain, and a decrease in exploration and stock-based compensation expense.
-These were partially offset by \$1.5 million increase in interest paid on notes payable and an additional \$0.2 million in other interest and financing expense.
+Net income of \$2.3 million for the three months ended March 31, 2009, compared to net income of \$3.4 million in 2008.
+The decrease of \$1.1 million from 2008 to 2009 was primarily due to a negative fair value change on warrant liabilities and an increase in finance costs.
+This was offset by mine operating earnings of \$2.4 million as well as a foreign exchange gain of \$1.5 million.

 There was an unrealized foreign exchange gain of \$1.2 million as a result of the conversion of the Canadian dollar denominated notes payable to U.S. dollars at the rate in effect on March 31, 2009.
-In addition, there was an unrealized foreign exchange gain of \$1.6 million as a result of the conversion of RMB financial results to U.S. dollars.
+In addition, there was an unrealized foreign exchange gain of \$1.6 million as a result of the conversion of RMB financial results to U.S.

+Management's Discussion and Analysis of Financial Condition and Results of Operations March 31, 2009 dollars.
 This resulted in a combined foreign exchange gain of \$2.8 million compared to a foreign exchange gain of \$1.2 million for the quarter ended March 31, 2008.
 The U.S. dollar exchange rate strengthened against the Canadian dollar during the quarter ended March 31, 2009.